24 Healthy Late-Night Snacks That’ll Curb Cravings

 Post-dinner hunger pangs?
 Curb cravings and upgrade your nutrition with these healthy late-night snacks

 Ditch the boring buttered bread and treat yourself to an after-dinner feast of rainbow toast.
 A slice of whole-wheat toast with reduced-fat cream cheese has 172 calories, 10 grams of fat and 13 grams of carbs.
 Add your favorite toppings like sliced strawberries and basil leaves or creamy avocado and sliced cherry tomatoes.
 This bright toast is just one of our favorite healthy snacks for kids.
+For another breakfast option that supports healthy sleep, try out this Sweet Dreams cereal.

 When a late-night sweet tooth strikes, try antioxidant-rich dark chocolate trail mix.
 Eating nuts at night can help you feel full and may even help you fall asleep faster.
 According to the National Sleep Foundation, almonds and walnuts have been found to promote melatonin in our bodies.
 Stick with one-quarter cup for 176 calories and 11 grams of fat.
-Get more healthy snack recipes.

 Rice Cakes with Natural Almond Butter